Illustration: The Museum of the Resistance and Deportation in Besançon

 Resource Center

-Since the late 1980s, the resource center has been at the heart of the museum's activities.
-It has 12, 000 books available for loan, as well as thousands of newspapers, and provides access to the museum's rich archives.
-An everyday working tool for the museum, it also welcomes researchers, students, and anyone interested in World War II.
+Since the late 1980s, the resource center has been at the heart of the museum’s activities.
+It houses 12, 000 books available for loan, as well as thousands of newspapers, and provides access to the museum’s extensive archives.
+As an essential tool for the museum’s daily operations, it also welcomes researchers, students, and members of the public interested in World War II.

-Find all the books available for consultation and borrowing using the BAM catalog.
+Find all the books available for browsing and borrowing in the BAM catalog.

 Contacts

-The team at the Museum of Resistance and Deportation:
+The team at the Museum of the Resistance and Deportation:

 • Vincent Briand, Director and Curator

-• Aurélie Cousin, Deputy Director and Head of Collections
+• Aurélie Cousin, Assistant Director and Curator of Collections

 • Mathilde Cantenot, Collections Assistant